Deep Learning’s Uncertainty Principle

 Penrose argues that you must have quantum effects to arrive at cognition.
 This currently is contrary to a majority of the opinion in neuroscience or in Deep Learning models.
 I am however proposing something different that says that quantum-like uncertainty is present in neural networks.
 There is emergent complexity in reality that is due to the internal interactions of massive populations (like the weather).
 I propose that our brains (similar to Deep Learning systems) exhibit this holographic-duality but entirely inside the regime of classical mechanics (i.e. composed of deterministic subcomponents).

 Fun Fact: J.J.
-Thomson won the 1906 Nobel in Physics for experiments showing electrons where particles.
+Thomson won the 1906 Nobel in Physics for experiments showing electrons are particles.
 His son G. P. Thomson won the 1937 Nobel Prize in Physics for showing electrons are waves.

 Abstract: Deep convolutional networks have witnessed unprecedented success in various machine learning applications…arxiv.org